Beebe’s own Santa Claus refurbishing bikes for kids in need, turning trash into treasure - NewsBreak

 Clint Roe is refurbishing old bicycles and giving them away to children in need this year.

-“Helping others is just a way of life,” Roe said.Arkansas Governor’s Mansion holds open house
+“Helping others is just a way of life,” Roe said.Arkansas Governor’s Mansion holds Christmas open house

 Roe started collecting old bikes months ago with plans to fix them up and regift them to those in need.
 He says most of the bikes were donated and needed just a little TLC to make new.